leoprover/scala-tptp-parser/README.md

 ## Version history

+  - 1.7.4: Add two more convenience parser methods, so that FOF and TFF terms can be parsed directly from Strings.
+Formula type `AnnotatedFormula#F` is now a subtype of Pretty so that is always has `.pretty` to pretty print formulas.
   - 1.7.3: Rework origin information to more general meta information, and fix usage in AnnotatedFormula (v1.7.2 would break many things).
   - 1.7.2: Add origin information in the AnnotatedFormula (line in source file).
   - 1.7.1: Allow any TFF terms on the left side of a meta equality (==).